-- Obtained an understanding and assessed the Company's impairment process. - ii.
+- i.
+Obtained an understanding and assessed the Company's impairment process. - ii.
 Tested the design and implementation of internal control established to the estimates and judgments for the carrying values of investment in subsidiaries. - iii.
 Assessed the reasonableness of the assumptions used to determine the fair value of investment in subsidiaries, including discount rate and long-term growth rate, using our valuation expertise: - iv.
-Assessed the reliability of cash flow forecasts through a review of actual past performance; - Challenged the assumptions used in the cash flow forecasts, which includes occupancy rate, average room rate.
-To consider forecasting risk we also performed sensitivity analysis over these assumptions. - i We have tested the arithmetical accuracy of the impairment model.
+Assessed the reliability of cash flow forecasts through a review of actual past performance; - Challenged the assumptions used in the cash flow ٧. forecasts, which includes occupancy rate, average room rate.
+To consider forecasting risk we also performed sensitivity analysis over these assumptions. - We have tested the arithmetical accuracy of the vi impairment model.

-To assess the recoverability of the investment in subsidiaries, management is required to make significant estimates and assumptions related to forecast of future revenue, operating margins, growth rate and selection of the discount rates.
-The Company used the discounted cash flow approach to determine the recoverable value of the investments.

-We have identified the estimation of the recoverable amount of the investments as a key audit matter because these assumptions are of particular importance due to the level of uncertainties and judgment involved, thus changes in these assumptions could have a significant impact on the recoverable value of the investments.

-- vii We have assessed the net worth of the subsidiaries on the basis of latest available financial statements. - viii.
-We have verified the computation of the Company's share in that respective company's enterprise value (EV) and compared the book value of investments as at the balance sheet date with the amount calculated. - ix.
-We have assessed the disclosures made by the Company in relation to this matter.
+Sr. No. Key Audit Matter Auditor's Response As part of an audit in accordance with professional judgment and mainta To assess the recoverability of the investment in subsidiaries, management is required to make significant vii.
+We have assessed the net worth of the subsidiaries on the basis of latest available financial statements. skepticism throughout the audit.
+We a estimates and assumptions related to forecast of future revenue, operating margins, growth rate and selection of the discount rates.
+The Company used the discounted cash flow approach to determine the recoverable value of the investments. viii.
+We have verified the computation of the Company's share in that respective company's enterprise value (EV) and compared the book value of investments as at the balance sheet date with the amount calculated.
+We have accessed the disclosure made by the Company Identify and assess the risks of mater of the standalone financial state due to fraud or error, design an procedures responsive to those r We have identified the estimation of the recoverable amount of the investments as a key audit matter because these assumptions are of particular importance due to the level of uncertainties and judgment involved, thus changes in these assumptions could have a significant impact on the recoverable value of the investments. ix.
+We have assessed the disclosures made by the Company in relation to this matter. audit evidence that is sufficient a to provide a basis for our opinion. detecting a material misstatemen fraud is higher than for one resul